SciML/NonlinearSolve.jl/docs/src/tutorials/nonlinear.md

 where `u0` is the initial condition for the rootfind.
 Native NonlinearSolve.jl solvers use the given type of `u0` to determine the type used within the solver and the return.
-Note that the parameters `p` can be any type, but most be an AbstractArray for automatic differentiation.
+Note that the parameters `p` can be any type, but most are an AbstractArray for automatic differentiation.

 ## Using Bracketing Methods

 For scalar rootfinding problems, bracketing methods exist.
-In this case one passes a bracket instead of an initial condition, for example:
+In this case, one passes a bracket instead of an initial condition, for example:

 ```julia